 If you live on a farm you can also store your cabbage there.
 It also will last a good amount of time in your refrigerator.

-1. Wash and cut
+1. Wash and cut the cabbage

 Washing your cabbage before you use it or freeze it is imperative to get out any dirt, bacteria, or worms that are inside.